offensive-security/nethunter-LRT/README.md

 If you using an Aroma version of the Kali Linux Nethunter zip, you will need to do a little interaction with the installer, then the script will end the installation and reboot the phone.

-Don't forget to make sure your phone is in Developer mode, and you have accepted the RSA Key Dialog.

 DISCLAIMER: